How to Make Gochugaru

 - Remove stems from dried chilis

-- Place them in the coffee grinder and grind until powdered.
+- Please place them in the coffee grinder and grind until powdered.

 - Discard the seeds.